rhildred/canonicalangular/README.md

 # canonicalangular
-absolute minimum to see any angular functionality
+absolute minimum to see any angular functionality with angular 1.3.